cactuslab/capacitor-native-navigation/packages/plugin/README.md

-# native-navigation
+# Capacitor Native Navigation Plugin

-Native navigation for Capacitor apps
+Native navigation for Capacitor apps.

+This package provides a [Capacitor](https://capacitorjs.com/) plugin for controlling native navigation UI from a React DOM app.

+Please see the root of this repository for a discussion of how to use this plugin.

 ## Install